Oxaide research workspace

 How it works

-We map the real work first.
+We map the real research loop first.
 Then we build around it.

-Finance operations are usually spread across too many places.
-We map where the work actually lives, then shape the system around it.
+Trader workflows are usually scattered across too many surfaces.
+We map where the trades, notes, market context, and review work actually live, then shape the workspace around that.

 Review-ready outputs